 Competence bears little relationship to confidence.
 It’s only when you’re aware of how good you are that you become confident.

 And stop downplaying your achievements.
 No one gets to your level of success without talent and hard work.
-Even if luck played a role in your career (as it is has countless times in mine), it was no accident or quirk of fate that prepared you to take advantage of the opportunities presented.
+Even if luck played a role in your career (as it has countless times in mine), it was no accident or quirk of fate that prepared you to take advantage of the opportunities presented.

 Lastly, don’t minimize or dismiss compliments by attributing your success to other people or outside factors.
 The next time someone praises you, just say “Thank you.”